sendgrid/sendgrid-parse-api-example/README.md

 #### 1. Set ENV vars

 ```
-$ touch .env
+$ mv .env.example .env
 ```

-Paste the following.
+Change the contents of .env to your username and password.

 ```
 SENDGRID_USERNAME=your_sendgrid_username
 SENDGRID_PASSWORD=your_sendgrid_password
 ```

 #### 2. Run App

 ```